as of August 20, 2014 ($17,000 Buy It Now, OBO, Or Best Offer)

 Paloma, propane, in galley, new

 Depth Sounder: EMS, digital.

-Speedometer: Standard Horizon, digital, under sole at head passageway.
+Speedometer: Standard Horizon, under sole at head passageway.

 Fog Horn and Bell: bell is at workbench in engine room.

-Bilge Pumps: 2” Edson, manual, under PH sole, handle in engine room stb side; Rule, 900 gph, 12 volt, under fwd salon, switch on PH wheel panel; Guzzler, manual, aft PH bulkhead, portside; 1-Whale pump and switch, new in box; 1-electronic switch, new in box; .
+Bilge Pumps: 2” Edson, manual, under port PH sole, handle in engine room stb side; 2-Rule, 12 volt, under fwd salon, switch on PH wheel panel; Guzzler, 3-manual, aft PH bulkhead, portside; 1-Whale pump, switch and SS support, new in box in locker under stb pilot berth; 1-electronic switch, new in box; .